 The raising of the ridge height by 0.5m to facilitate a loft conversion is considered acceptable given the variation in styles and degrees of separation between the properties in this area.
 The adjacent property No.31 Connaught Road sits on higher ground than the application site, the raising of the roof will bring it largely in line with this property.
 Although no.31 sits on a different street to the application site it occupies a corner plot and retains a prominent elevation on Forest View Road and as such it forms part of the Forest View Road streetscene.
 Whilst the application site sits on slightly higher ground than no.35 Forest View Road there is a step down in the existing roof ridge towards no.35.
 The roof on this part of the dwelling house is not set to be increased in height.
 As such, raising the roof ridge will not appear as unduly dominating or incongruous within the street scene.

 The front elevation is proposed to be amended and the removal of a large hipped roof dormer will give the property an appearance more akin to a two-storey dwelling house rather than a chalet bungalow.
+The removal of the chimney stacks would not be resisted.
+Whilst many of the houses along Forest View Road have chimney stacks this feature is not considered an integral part of the streetscene and their removal would not cause significant harm to the visual amenity of the locality.
+The front gabled dormer features are due to be removed, this does pose any significant concerns given these are of a little architectural importance and the varying styles of the properties within the immediate vicinity.
 Overall the alterations viewable from the streetscene to the front elevation are considered to aesthetically enhance the property and will not appear as out of character for the wider area.